 Safran is a leading partner in the Russian aerospace market.
-Its presence in Russia is built on a sustained industrial partnership policy, established during the last 25 years in this market.
+Its presence in Russia is built on a sustained industrial partnership policy, established during 30 years in this market.
 Safran set down roots in Russia in 1991 by opening a representative office in Moscow.

 Safran's office in Russia

 Safran's office in Russia is located in Moscow, and represents the Group throughout the country.
 It is the interface between Safran companies and Russian's aerospace industry.

 Safran's Russia office, managed by Cyrille Lebedeff, Safran Country Delegate for Russia, represents all Group companies in the country.
 It is also tasked with monitoring and analyzing economic and political developments in relation to Safran's businesses.

 - Support the development of Group companies in Russia.